simeonreusch/fpbot/README.md

 - *data_hasnan*: Data contains NaN-values (should always be False)
 - *F0*: Zero point magnitude from header converted to flux
 - *Fratio(.err)*: Flux to flux zero point ratio (error)
-- *limmag*: Limiting magnitude (from Marshal)
-- *upper_limit*: For forced photometry result < signal to noise threshold, this is the limiting magnitude
+- *upper_limit*: For forced photometry result < signal to noise threshold, this is the limiting magnitude from the Marshal
 - *mag(_err)*: Flux amplitude (error) converted to magnitude.
 For detections below signal to noise threshold, this is 99